 A Better Approach to Your Life Story

-Instead, think of all of the facts, events, people, places, and whatnot in your life as being a huge pile of bricks of various sizes and shapes.
+Instead, think of all the facts, events, people, places, and whatnot in your life as being a huge pile of bricks of various sizes and shapes.
 They are strewn about in no particular order, many of them randomly stacked on top of each other ten, twenty, or even fifty feet into the sky.
-If you invited people to examine all of your bricks, one after the other, you probably wouldn’t get many takers.
+If you invited people to examine all your bricks, one after the other, you probably wouldn’t get many takers.
 And the few who agreed would no doubt give up long before they finished working their way through that gigantic, disorganized pile.

-Suppose, instead, that you went through these bricks and sorted them carefully into either a “keep” or a “discard” pile, depending on their size and shape.
+Suppose, instead, you went through these bricks and sorted them carefully into either a “keep” or a “discard” pile, depending on their size and shape.
 Then, you used the keepers to build something that represented you—maybe a gigantic statue of yourself, a mighty castle, or an elegant, soaring bridge.
 Once you finished, you’d find it relatively easy to get people to inspect your handiwork and applaud what you created.

 You can use the same approach when writing your life story.
 Sort through the bricks, the facts, events, people, places, and whatnot of your life story carefully.
 Then go through each pile and separate the bricks into keepers and discards, and consider how you want to assemble the keepers.
 Spend a lot of time thinking about what you want your readers to see or feel at the beginning and end of your life story.

-The Entirely Versus the Meaning
+The Entirety Versus the Meaning

 To some people, writing a life story means including it all, and they cannot choose from among the various elements.